-(a) For reasons of security and personal safety, we require Ms. Rosenfeld to use our aircraft for all travel.
+- (a) For reasons of security and personal safety, we require Ms. Rosenfeld to use our aircraft for all travel.
 The incremental cost of personal use of our aircraft includes the costs of trip-related crew hotels and meals, in-flight food and beverages, landing and ground handling fees, hourly maintenance contract costs, hangar or aircraft parking costs, fuel costs based on the average annual cost of fuel per hour flown and other smaller variable costs.
-Fixed costs that would be incurred in any event to operate our aircraft (for example, aircraft purchase costs, maintenance not related to personal use of our aircraft and is not reimbursed for these taxes.

-(6) Mr. Brearton was appointed Chief Financial Officer effective May 9, 2011.
-Prior to that, he served as our Executive Vice President, Operations and Business Services.

-(7) Mr. McLevish served as our Chief Financial Officer until May 9, 2011, when Mr. Brearton's appointment as Chief Financial Officer became effective.
+Fixed costs that would be incurred in any event to operate our aircraft (for example, aircraft purchase costs, maintenance not related to personal trips and flight crew salaries) are not included in the incremental cost of Ms. Rosenfeld's use of our aircraft.
+Ms. Rosenfeld is responsible for taxes in connection with her personal use of our aircraft and is not reimbursed for these taxes. - (6) Mr. Brearton was appointed Chief Financial Officer effective May 9, 2011.
+Prior to that, he served as our Executive Vice President, Operations and Business Services. - (7) Mr. McLevish served as our Chief Financial Officer until May 9, 2011, when Mr. Brearton's appointment as Chief Financial Officer became effective.
 Mr. McLevish continues to serve as our Executive Vice President.